This article was originally published November 6th, 2017 and has been updated on March 17th, 2019.

 Of course, this is not to say vanilla World of Warcraft doesn’t have positives or there aren’t more negatives associated with it.
-But rather a simple reminder that things aren’t always the way that we remember it, and its this lack of memory that leads to much of this nostalgic want.
+But rather a simple reminder that things aren’t always the way that we remember them, and its this lack of memory that leads to much of this nostalgic want.
 However, once we are faced with the reminder of how something was, we quickly change our tunes and realize it perhaps should be updated or left in the past.
-Afterall, this is why remakes are such a huge hit in the game’s industry, it both touches on the nostalgia we wish to revisit while also modernizing mechanics to our current pallet.
+After all, this is why remakes are such a huge hit in the game’s industry, it both touches on the nostalgia we wish to revisit while also modernizing mechanics to our current pallet.

 Expansions Exist For A Reason

 World of Warcraft Classic is looking to take us back to those original World of Warcraft days.
 While the original certainly held an appeal, that appeal isn’t eternal.
-There is a reason that we had expansions following vanilla World of Warcraft, and we are going to need them for the same exact reasons; people simply get bored.
+There is a reason that we had expansions following vanilla World of Warcraft, and we are going to need them for the same exact reasons; people simply get tired and bored.

 - Creating World of Warcraft Burning Crusade Servers